 All the signs point to a blustery blizzard for April Fools Day.
 No one believes Phyllis’s prediction that a storm is on its way.
 When the snow hits during the annual Spring Treasure Hunt, will Phyllis be able to save her cousins?

 Why I like this book: Honestly, there aren’t that many April Fools Day books on the market, and with small children at home, I like to celebrate each new holiday and season with a themed book.
 Beyond its theme, there are several elements to recommend this book.
 First, its discussion of weather and natural cycles can inspire lessons about how to predict weather, signs of spring and winter and the like.
 Second, children actually participate in the Spring Treasure Hunt along with Phyllis and her cousins.
 My three and five-year-old love puzzles and mysteries, and they enjoyed shouting out their guesses to each new clue.
 Finally, Hill includes a historical note in the back of the book detailing the origins of April Fools Day.
 As with the best children’s books, I learned something new.
 I had no idea that April 1st originally was considered New Year’s Day under the Julian calendar.
 When the Gregorian calendar took root beginning in 1582, New Year’s Day became January 1st.
 Those who continued to celebrate April 1st as the first day of the new year were considered the original fools.

-.
+Resources: Hill includes classroom guides for kindergarten, first and second grade on her Web site.
 This guides align with many state standards for several subjects.
 Just for fun, Hill also has a Phyllis paper doll dress up page and a maze worksheet.